Effects of Hurricane Wilma in Florida: Palm Beach County

 In Lake Park, several businesses and a public works building on State Road 811 (10th Street) were extensively damaged.
 There was also light damage to the roof of the town hall and at the Lake Park Marina.
 Additionally, 279 homes were structurally impacted, 46 severely.
 Two parks had a number of downed lights, fences, trees, and benches.
 Damage in Lake Park totaled about $9.7 million.
 The Wells Recreation Center and the Ocean Mall in Riviera Beach both suffered extensive damage.
 The latter was to be condemned, but was later rebuilt.
 Severe impact to housing occurred in the city, with 1,191 homes damaged and 4 destroyed.
 Damage in Riviera Beach approached $18.4 million.
 In Palm Beach Shores, the roof of a restaurant and 41 homes suffered structural impact during the storm.
 Damage in the city was light, totaling about $670,000.
-One person died of carbon monoxide poisoning in Mangonia Park while sleeping in a house with a smoldering barbecue grill inside.
+One person died of carbon monoxide poisoning in Mangonia Park.
 The Ande Monofilament headquarters suffered severe damage, while a total of 41 homes received minor impact.
 The town received only about $1.17 million in damage.

 Sustained hurricane-force winds and gusts up to 101 mph lashed West Palm Beach.
 In downtown West Palm Beach, a large construction crane fell and broke water and gas lines, causing water and gas to spew into the streets.
-The Comeau Building, which survived the 1928 hurricane, lost some windows and a section of its roof.
+The Comeau Building lost some windows and a section of its roof.
 Debris from the roof littered Clematis Street and crushed a parked car.
-The Palm Beach County Courthouse and Board of County Commissioners building suffered only broken windows.
+The Palm Beach County Courthouse and Board of County Commissioners buildings suffered only broken windows.
 A portion of the roof at the police department was peeled off.
 At city hall, windows were broken and four out of the five floors sustained damage.
 A total of 20 city-owned buildings were impacted structurally, with an overall loss of about $12.3 million.
 At the Carefree Theatre, a theatre that screened foreign films and hosted small concerts, suffered extensive roof damage.
-The Carefree Theatre was moved into a former church building in 2007 and renamed The Theatre, but closed in 2008.
 A roof leak at St. Mary's Medical Center forced staff to evacuate patients to other rooms.
 The 1515 Tower, which was abandoned due to heavy impact by hurricanes Frances and Jeanne in 2004, suffered further damage during Wilma.
 Along the Intracoastal Waterway, many boats capsized or crashed into the seawall.
-On U.S. Route 1 between Belvedere Road and State Road 80 (Southern Boulevard), several stores in the Antique Row section had broken windows, interior damage, and rain-soaked merchandise and furniture.
+On U.S. Route 1 between Belvedere Road and State Road 80 (Southern Boulevard), several stores in the Antique Row section had broken windows, interior damage, and rain-soaked merchandise.